 A tranquil period of cooperation between Nasivern and Orbis continued, which was interrupted when the Nasivern home world was attacked by an invading extraterrestrial fleet known as The Estremoz, who proclaimed that they had arrived to cleanse the galaxy of the Nasivern’s sinful existence.

 The Estremoz employed large, infernal ships, which deployed a payload that caused irreparable damage to the Nasiern world.
 The air turned foul, the land was polluted, and the water tainted by a destructive force unlike anything the Nasivern had seen in the past.
-One by one, the cities of the New World began to fall at the Estremoz’s infernal machines and their cloud of death, until only the city of Nineveh remained.
+One by one, the cities of the New World began to fall to the Estremoz’s infernal machines and their wave of death, until only the city of Nineveh remained.

-The day of the Battle of Nineveh was also the last day of the Age of Rebirth, Isthara, the White Blaze, met her demise on that day.
-According to the reports of some of the survivors, the Nasivern’s last stand, led by Aeoros Isthal and last living members of Daybreak, managed to seize one of the Estremoz’s world destroyers.
+The day of the Battle of Nineveh was also the last day of the Age of Rebirth.
+Isthara, the White Blaze, met her demise on that same day.
+According to the reports of some of the survivors, the Nasivern’s last stand, led by Aeoros Isthal and the last living members of Daybreak, managed to seize one of the Estremoz’s world destroyers.

 The Estremoz were defeated on that day, and haven’t been heard of since.

-The Nations of Orbis began to covet and reap the benefits of the now sparse Nasivern knowledge, especially those in the fields of technology and medicine.
+The Nations of Orbis began to covet and reap the benefits of what sparse Nasivern knowledge remained, especially in the fields of technology and medicine.
 Much of their greatest accomplishments and secrets were lost and continue to remain buried beneath the ruins of their now dead planet.
 The now endangered and near extinct Nasivern species began to adapt and integrate into the cultures of Orbis, the Age calendar system they had used for millennia was deprecated in favor of Orbis’ calendar system.